By Nicole Ng

 This ties in perfectly with my first tip.
 I consider self-care extremely important, and before accepting work, I always check with myself if this opportunity will be okay for me to handle during a busy period of my studies.
 Make sure you ask yourself if it’s going to over fill your plate (emotionally, physically and mentally), and remember to question the difficulty of the work itself.

-3. Find your niche by saying yes when an opportunity has been presented to you, or to a discovery you have found.
+3. Find your niche by saying yes when an opportunity has been presented to you, or by following a new discovery.

 Yes, I know.
 This is totally the opposite from my second point, but that was how I found my specialisation and passion.
 If I discover some work that interests me, or an opportunity falls in my lap and I’m available, I go for it.
 Rarely, collaborative work clashes with my part-time job or studies.
 If so, I always consider and have a good think about it when I believe it would be a once-in-a-lifetime opportunity.
 There are collaborative positions out there that are in high demand!
 For instance, working as an associate artist in an orchestra for a dance company, being a dance accompanist, orchestral pianist work, to name a few!
 You may be surprised on what’s out there when you ask around or search for opportunities.